cleph01/github-repo-cleanup-tool/README.md

-# GitHub Repository Management Script
+# GitHub Repository Cleanup Script

 This repository contains scripts to help you manage your GitHub repositories, specifically for fetching a list of your repositories and deleting selected ones.